LA-CTO/SAL9000/README.md

 Call functionl: https://us-west2-sal9000-307923.cloudfunctions.net/handleEvent?message=helloSal9000

-@here Slackers: I created the SAL 9000 slackbot using Zapier + python_rake in Google Cloud Function REST API  - Ask any question in this #techandtools channel, it will pull 1st most relevant result from Slack search of key phrase in #techandtools.
+3/16/21: @here Slackers: I created the SAL 9000 slackbot using Zapier + python_rake in Google Cloud Function REST API  - Ask any question in this #techandtools channel, it will pull 1st most relevant result from Slack search of key phrase in #techandtools.

+3/10/22: I just redeployed @SAL 9001 - For keyword extraction, I replaced RAKE with OpenAI Completion (thx @Helin Cao for the tip), so now SAL should be smarter with extracting most relevant keywords from your question to search against Slack archive.
+OpenAI also does not provide keyword weights, so you won't see numbers in parenthesis in the search button labels anymore.
+For those interested in my gnarly python GCP Cloud Function code to build SAL: https://github.com/genechuang/SAL9000/blob/main/main.py

 TODO/WishList for SAL 9000 (feel free to add requests/bugs by replying to this post):
 1. Build a simple keyword extraction function in Python Done: I used this word count example and generated a Slackers word histogram here